tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 Its current JavaFX implementation and any other "high-level" implementations (web, etc.) *cannot be engineering-grade*.

-Also, notice that "FX" has nothing to do with "JavaFX" (which goes altogether).
+Also, notice that "FX", in "Texsydo FX", has nothing to do with "JavaFX" (which goes altogether).
 I started the project with HTML and CSS and chose JavaFX to settle.

-I use JavaFX due to its backend and Java2D capabilities, Kotlin, and my significant experience with the technology.
+I use JavaFX due to its Java backend, Graphics API with shapes and Canvas, Kotlin, and my significant experience with the technology.
 Besides, JavaFX is probably the best choice when it comes to niches.

-Despite there being software, like Texsydo FX, which spec (DSL) aims for the engineering grade, some of its implementations (SWAM) may be limited to the production-grade.
-The project results in an MVP because the DSL will be engineering grade.
-Therefore, even if the SWAM implementation is not engineering grade, it still needs to integrate the DSL, which is engineering grade.
+Despite there being software, like Texsydo FX, which spec (DSL) aims for the engineering grade, some of its implementations (SWAM), like the JavaFX one, may not.
+Therefore, even if its SWAM implementation is not engineering grade, it still needs to integrate its DSL, which it is.
+Consequently, the project needs to be an MVP because of its DSL.